not-jun0/Create-Let-The-Adventure-Begin/README.md

 Licensing

-You can use my mod in any modpack you want but please dont just repost my mod under a new name or stuff like that.
+You can use my mod in any modpack you want but remember to give credit.
+Please dont just repost my mod under a new name or stuff like that.
 If you have any questions about Licensing feel free to ask.
 Thanks :)